 The literature rarely compares the relative importance of the various characteristics as determinants of racial wage differentials; instead, various strands of literature focus on one, or a few, possible determinants.
 The comparison of studies using different data and methodology, which are also designed to address different research questions—some not even focusing on wage differentials—is not straightforward, which means that generalization is not always possible.
 Nevertheless, by comparing the wider literature it is possible to draw conclusions on what factors may play a role in racial wage differentials, but without being able to directly compare their relevance.

 Among the first characteristics considered in the literature are education, qualifications, and skills.
 Evidence for various countries, including the US, the UK, France, and Germany , , suggests that racial wage differentials are partly due to lower levels of education of many minority groups, especially when they include a large proportion of immigrants.
 However, there are important differences across minority groups.
 While some racial minorities are less qualified than the white majority, others tend to be more qualified.
-One explanation why racial wage differentials may persist, even after taking into account qualifications, is that minorities are more likely to attend lower-quality schools than the white native population, which may have a negative impact on their overall skill level.
+One explanation why racial wage differentials may persist, even after taking qualifications into account, is that minorities are more likely to attend lower-quality schools than the white native population, which may have a negative impact on their overall skill level.
 Skills, nevertheless, tend to increase with labor market experience.
-Evidence for Israel, focusing on university graduates, suggests that racial wage differentials tend to decrease with more time spent in the labor market .

 Following this strand of literature, various empirical studies have estimated the impact of the relative size of the various minority groups on their labor market outcomes, although the outcome of interest is often the level of wages of the minority group, rather than wage differentials compared to the majority.
 In addition, these studies analyze the impact of the size of the minority groups by comparing regions within one country, or neighborhoods within a city, and focus on the impact of residential segregation.
 These studies tend to find worse labor market outcomes, in terms of wages, for minorities living in more segregated areas in the US , although some argue that segregation has a positive impact on wages, once selection across areas is taken into account.